dateng2016/notes/infra_doc_v2.md

 The Integration Service is responsible for handling orders coming from external platforms via webhooks.
 It ensures communication between different systems by processing incoming orders.

+There are two types of integrations:

+-   Upstream
+    -   Upstream orders come FROM other platforms TO shipday
+-   Downstream (Shaon mainly work on this downstream integrations, third-party delivery services)
+    -   Downstream orders come FROM shipday TO other platforms such `DoorDash`, `Uber`, `SkipCart`, etc.
+    -   On-demand delivery is also for third-party delivery.
+    -   Estimation/Quotation will be performed before assignment.
+    -   Before estimating, we also need to call the availability API to confirm availability.

+# Shipday Integration Lib

+This library provides many functions used for integration.
+It is responsible for calling the API and get the responses.
+(API services will call these functions)

 # Route Service

 This service is for routing (TODO: need to talk to Razin for more details)